illinoistech-itm/jhajek/itmt-430/project-tutorials/Connecting-and-using-Minio/Readme.md

 ### Accessing the Min.io Portal

-The Minio Web Portal can be accessed at: [https://system22h026.itm.iit.edu](https://system22h026.itm.iit.edu "webpage for access").
+The Minio Web Portal can be accessed at: [https://system22h026.itm.iit.edu](https://system22h026.itm.iit.edu "webpage for access") using the credentials received in the home directory of your buildserver account, named: login.txt.

 ![Minio Web Portal](./images/minio.png "image of minio web portal")